SanjeevKGupta/blueperf-acmeair/README.md

 - `mainservice` and `authservice` do not have backend databases.
 Other three services have.

 #### Each service with its database
 Each service and corresponding database together in one namespace each.
+You should change the namespace name as per your preference.
+Below are examples.
 ```
 make deploy-mainservice NAMESPACE=zz-test-main CLUSTER_TYPE=ROKS/K8S
 make deploy-authservice NAMESPACE=zz-test-auth CLUSTER_TYPE=ROKS/K8S